 The British government has also clarified that if they return to the UK, they will be able to use the NHS like any other UK resident.

 How the EHIC and GHIC work

 EHICs and GHICs are issued free of charge and are not a substitute to private insurance, EU and UK official websites remind.
-They cover only medical care that cannot wait returning home, ensuring that treatments are provided at the same conditions of patients of the country they are in (in some cases for free, in others for a fee).
+They cover only medical care that cannot wait returning home, ensuring that treatments are provided at the same conditions of patients of that country (in some cases for free, in some others for a fee).

 The right to the EHIC is based on the affiliation to the social security system of a participating country, not to nationality.

 Non-EU citizens who live and work in the EU are entitled to the EHIC issued by the country where they live, which can be used across the EU but not in Denmark, Iceland, Liechtenstein, Norway and Switzerland, unless they are refugees or family members of an EU citizen.